^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The causes of male infertility are diverse, therefore the causes leading to pathozoospermia are divided into the main ones that are most often encountered, and additional ones that have both independent significance and are combined with the main factors of infertility in men.
+The causes of male infertility are varied, therefore the causes leading to pathozoospermia are divided into the main ones, which are most common, and additional ones, which have both independent significance and are combined with the main factors of infertility in men.

 The main causes of male infertility:

-• Infectious and inflammatory diseases of male genital organs.
+• Infectious and inflammatory diseases of the male genital organs.

 • Immunological infertility.

-• Congenital malformations (cryptorchidism, monarchism, hypospadias, epispadias, etc.).
+• Congenital malformations (cryptorchidism, monorchidism, hypospadias, epispadias, etc.).

-• Systemic diseases (tuberculosis, cirrhosis of the liver, chronic renal failure, chronic respiratory diseases, diabetes mellitus, infectious parotitis complicated by orchitis, diseases of the nervous system, etc.).
+• Systemic diseases (tuberculosis, liver cirrhosis, chronic renal failure, chronic respiratory diseases, diabetes mellitus, infectious mumps complicated by orchitis, diseases of the nervous system, etc.).

 • Surgical interventions for inguinal hernia, hydrocele, urethral stricture, bladder surgery, sympathectomy, etc.